Last updated Feb, 2020.

 Delhi — Agra — Jaipur — take the train called Palace on Wheels — to Jaisalmer.
 Possibly add a trip to the Lake Palace at Udaipur.
 At minimum, take a bus trip to Agra for one night — you’ll want to see the Taj Mahal, if it’s your first visit.

-Delhi Hotels: The Imperial Hotel, the Taj Hotel on Man Singh Road, the Intercontinental (there are two – take the one in Connaught Place).
+Delhi Hotels: The Imperial Hotel, the Taj Hotel on Man Singh Road, the Intercontinental (there are two – take the one near the Golf Course).

-Things to do in Delhi – Your first step: pick up a copy of the weekly magazine Delhi Diary at your hotel bookshop and find out what shows are in town.
-Art, music and theatre.
-I saw the most fabulous Picasso exhibit that would have taken me hours to get into in any art museum in the US.
-And Delhi has the most wonderful theatre companies.
-It’s like going to Washington – it’s the capital.
-The world’s best is on display or visiting — continuously!
-Unlike in Washington, prices are amazingly low.
+Things to do in Delhi – Your first step: go to Delhi Diary on Facebook and find out which shows are in town — Art, music, film and theatre.
+For instance, I saw the most fabulous Picasso exhibit that would have taken me hours to get into in any art museum in the US.
+Delhi has excellent theatre companies.
+It’s a Capital City so the world’s best is on display or visiting — continuously!
 You never know when Alvin Ailey or the Bolshoi Ballet is in town.

 Connaught Place is the main hub of New Delhi – the shops on Jan Path are the closest we will ever come to perfect competition in this world.
 Best place to get Indian products at average fixed prices (no haggling) – is the Government-owned Cottage Emporium in Connaught Place.
 A short ride by cab to Khan Market and you come to where Indians and expatriates buy foreign products or products geared to foreign tastes, from Indian Barbies to medicines.
-Film processing is a little cheaper in India.
-Hand over your digital camera card and you can get prints back overnight — they might even deliver.
+Drop off a pen drive or SD card and receive prints back overnight — they might even deliver.

 Best Bookstore for foreign books: The Book Shop in Jorbagh Mkt.
 Best bookshops for Indian books: Bahrisons or Fakir Chand’s in Khan Mkt (plan a few hours at this bookstore anyway).